 When baby elephants lose their mother, soft blankets give comfort and protect them from wind, rain and sun at an elephant nursery in Nairobi

-Elephants are victims of habitat destruction, human-elephant conflict, and more significantly, ivory poaching, which leaves dependent young elephants unable to survive.
-The David Sheldrick Wildlife Trust is an anti-poaching, rescue and rehabilitation charity operating aerial surveillance teams and working with the Kenyan Wildlife Service to rescue rhino and elephant orphans.
+When elephants become victims of habitat destruction, human-elephant conflict and ivory poaching, their young calves are unable to survive without help.
+The David Sheldrick Wildlife Trust is an anti-poaching, rescue and rehabilitation charity working alongside the Kenyan Wildlife Service to rescue rhino and elephant orphans.

-The Trust warns of the consequences of not taking action to save elephant populations.
+The Trust warns of the devastating consequences of not taking action to reverse the decline in elephant populations.
 Continue reading